CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 though the full investigation contained data obtained from clinical samples as well.
 Due to the large size of the data, the sequences must be downloaded from the NCBI SRA.
 The instructions below show how to create the data set and process it.
-We do the processing with the run_snp_pipeline.sh script, which does much of the work in one step, but provides less insight into (and control of) the analysis process.

 This workflow illustrates how to run the SNP Pipeline on a High Performance Computing cluster (HPC) running the Torque job queue manager.
 If you do not have a cluster available,